 Whiplash is one of the most common injuries suffered in car accidents.
 Whiplash is defined as a neck injury due to forceful, rapid back-and-forth movement of the neck and head, which causes the brain to strike the front and then back of the skull due to the violent motion.
 The force that causes whiplash is very much like the cracking of a whip.
 Whiplash is most commonly the result of a rear-end auto accident and can commonly result in a concussion and in some cases, more severe brain injuries.
 Even in car accidents occurring at lesser speeds serious injuries can result.
 Attorney Plotnick knows how this injury can affect you and your family after an accident.
 He can help you fight for the medical benefits and financial compensation you need to get back on the road to recovery.

 Causes and Symptoms of Whiplash

-Whiplash occurs when the soft tissue of your neck is suddenly whipped or jerked out of its normal range of motion.
+Whiplash occurs when your neck is suddenly whipped or jerked out of its normal range of motion.
 When you are the driver or a passenger in a car, your body is moving forward with the speed of the vehicle.
 An impact from another vehicle will stop that forward motion and transmit those forces into your body.
 Your neck is often whipped forward and backward as it tries to stabilize your head during the turmoil of the crash.

 This whipping motion can strain and tear the ligaments and muscles in your neck and shoulders causing you pain and discomfort and in some cases limiting your range of motion.
 The jerking movement might also lead to concussion if the brain impacts the skull during the event.
-You may not experience symptoms for 24 hours after your car accident, so it is important to watch for signs of whiplash induced injury in the first few days following your accident.
+You may not experience symptoms for 24 hours or longer after your car accident, so it is important to watch for signs of whiplash induced injury in the first few days following your accident.
 Symptoms include: